aodnoralov/Andrew-Odnoralov-Portfolio/README.md

 For Python Project of chosen NBA Metrics vs 2023 Offseason UFA Contracts (AAV as Salary Cap Percentage), click this link: https://github.com/aodnoralov/NBA-Salary-Indicators

-Attached is also a **PowerPoint** containing additional visualizations related to cricket.
+Attached is also a **PowerPoint** containing additional visualizations related to cricket titled **Cricket - The Baseball of the British Colonies Andrew Odnoralov**.